 To erase a line you don’t want, click on it and then hit Delete on the Keyboard.
 You can also drag a line off the grid onto the margin of the word processing document to park it there temporarily until you either erase it (Delete) or reposition it elsewhere.

 Always make sure you are clicking on the shape, not the underlying grid.
-If the shape has a pen nib symbol showing up at the ends, put your cursor outside the grid and click.
+If the shape has a pen nib symbol showing up at the ends, put your cursor outside the grid table and click.
 This turns off the pen nib which allows you to draw curvy lines on the grid.
 Trust me--that’s not a good idea!
 Ditto if the shape becomes a solid red box instead of a black line box.
 Remember to use Undo when necessary.

 To change the color of the shape you have chosen, click on that shape, then choose Graphic from the Inspector menu.
 Under Stroke you will see Line with three boxes, Click on the middle one which has a thick black middle.
 The Colors box will open.
 Choose a color from the options and both your shape and the middle box will change to that color.
 You can then copy that colored shape and reproduce it in a row on your diagram.
 I try to use only red, black, navy, and sometimes gray in my diagrams as those colors are easier to see if one has visual impairment.